revell29/rest-api-hapijs_bolierplate/README.md

 - clone this repository
 - run `yarn` or `npm install`
-- change mongodb url in `.env` to your server
+- change all config in `server/utils/config.ts`
 - then `yarn dev` to run in development mode

 ## Enjoy